Leandro Lehart, singer of Art Popular, is convicted of rape

 Leandro Lehart is responsible for the hits Pimpolho and Agamamou.
 Singer has produced albums by Eliana and participated in Casa do Artistas, a reality show aired by SBT in 2001.
 Recently, the composer was hired by Disney to write a new song for the character Zé Carioca.

-The LeoDias column contacted the team of the ArtPopular group, which replied that they did not have an answer on this subject at the moment and that they would soon issue an official note for this space.
+The LeoDias column contacted the team of the ArtPopular group, which revealed that it did not have an answer on this matter at the moment and that it would soon issue an official note.

 Stay in!